-Additionally, the parties are free to agree on a procedure for appointing the arbitrator or arbitrators, providing that the principle of equality is honoured.
+Additionally, the parties are free to agree on a procedure for appointing the arbitrator or arbitrators, provided that the principle of equality is honoured.
 In the absence of such agreement, the SAA establishes some rules for the appointment of an arbitrator:

 - In an arbitration with a sole arbitrator, he/she will be appointed by the competent judicial court at the request of a party. - In an arbitration with three arbitrators, each party will appoint one arbitrator, and the two arbitrators thus appointed will appoint the third arbitrator, who will preside over the proceedings.
 If a party fails to appoint the arbitrator within 30 days from the receipt of a request to do so from the other party, or if the two arbitrators appointed by the parties fail to agree on the third arbitrator within 30 days of the latest acceptance, the appointment will be made by the competent judicial court at the request of any of the parties. - Where more than one claimant or respondent is involved, the claimants will appoint one arbitrator and the respondents another one.
-If claimants or respondents cannot agree on the appointment, all arbitrators will be appointed by the competent judicial court at the request of any of the parties. - In an arbitration with more than three arbitrators, they will be appointed by the competent judicial court at the request of any of the parties.
+If claimants or respondents cannot agree on the appointment, all arbitrators will be appointed by the competent judicial court at the request of any of the parties.

-If arbitrators cannot be appointed under the procedure agreed by the parties, any party may apply to the competent court to appoint the arbitrators or, as appropriate, to adopt the necessary measures in this regard.
+If arbitrators cannot be appointed under the procedure agreed by the parties, any party may apply to the competent court to appoint the arbitrators or, as appropriate, adopt the necessary measures in this regard.